microsoft/qsharp/katas/content/single_qubit_measurements/index.md

 @[section]({
     "id": "single_qubit_measurements_implementing_measurement",
-    "title": "Implementing measurement in Q# using the M operation" })
+    "title": "Implementing Measurement In Q# Using The M Operation" })

 In this demo, we prepare a qubit in the state $0.6|0\rangle + 0.8|1\rangle$, and then measure it in the computational basis.
 In Q#, single-qubit measurements in the computational basis can be implemented using the [M operation](https://docs.microsoft.com/qsharp/api/qsharp/microsoft.quantum.intrinsic.m).
 It will return the constant `Zero` if measurement result was $0$ or the constant `One` if the measurement result was $1$. `Zero` and `One` are constants of type `Result`.